bcgov/von/docs/_how_to/ConfBook Demo Guide.md

 ## Introduction

 In March 2019, the [VON team](https://vonx.io/) created [AgentBook](https://vonx.io/news/2019-03-28-Global-Connection) to demonstrate the interoperability of independently created agents.
 These agents were able to successfully establish DID-based communication channels.
 ConfBook Attendance Issuer (ConfBook), extends the core of AgentBook with the ability to exchange verifiable credentials.
-Even more exciting, through collaboration with [Trinsic.id](https://trinsic.id/) (formerly Streetcred.id) and [Mattr Global](https://mattr.global) New Zealand, we have a [mobile agent](https://vonx.io/news/2019-04-03-Mobile-Agent).
+Even cooler, through collaboration with [Trinsic.id](https://trinsic.id/) (formerly Streetcred.id) and [Mattr Global](https://mattr.global) New Zealand, we have a [mobile agent](https://vonx.io/news/2019-04-03-Mobile-Agent).

 In this demo, you’ll see how ConfBook is used to issue a verifiable credential asserting a requester is a conference attendee based on their verified email address.
 The following is a guide to get started with the ConfBook demo.
 Grab your phone and let’s get started!